 Dining Areas on Your Cruise –Avoiding those cruise germs

 To really combat germs, sanitize your hands with an antibacterial wipe after you’ve taken your seat.
 This ensures your hands are germ-free before you begin your meal.
-In the evenings, most ladies carry a small purse that can hold a small antibacterial gel or travel size antibacterial wipes without a problem.
-You can even get a small backpack size one and attach it to your lanyard if you want to remain bag free.
+In the evenings, most ladies carry a small purse that can hold a small bottle of antibacterial gel or a travel-size pack of antibacterial wipes without a problem.
+You can even get a small backpack-sized one and attach it to your lanyard if you want to remain bag-free.
 I keep one like this clipped to each of our excursion bags.

 Staying healthy on your cruise during port visits